 WMU-Cooley Law School is committed to a fair and objective admissions policy and hiring practice.

-The Law School complies with all federal and state laws relating to equal opportunity employment and makes all employment and admission decisions without regard to discrimination or segregation on the basis of race, color, religion, sex, sexual orientation, gender identity or expression, age, disability, marital status, citizenship, national origin, genetic information, or any other characteristic protected by law.
-In addition, WMU-Cooley complies with American Bar Association Standard 205.
+The Law School complies with all federal and state laws relating to equal opportunity employment and makes all employment and admission decisions without regard to discrimination or segregation on the basis of race, color, ethnicity, religion, sex, sexual orientation, gender identity or expression, age, disability, marital status, pregnancy status, citizenship, national origin, genetic information, military status, or any other characteristic protected by law.
+WMU-Cooley complies with American Bar Association Standard 205.

 WMU-Cooley's Approach to Legal Education